drivardxrm/RecordImage.CellRenderer/README.md

 # Record Image Cell Renderer for PowerApps Grid

 This Generic Cell Renderer is a special PCF Control that works in conjunction with the PowerApps Grid Control.
-It will show the primary image of each record on the primary name column of the grid
+It will render each records primary name along with its primary image if defined.

 Example with main table views :